kyma-project/eventing-manager/docs/user/evnt-architecture.md

 ![Eventing flow](../assets/evnt-architecture.svg)

-1. The Eventing Controller watches the Subscription custom resource.
+1. The Eventing Manager watches the Subscription custom resource.
 It detects if there are any new incoming events.

-2. The Eventing Controller creates an infrastructure for the NATS server.
+2. The Eventing Manager creates an infrastructure for the NATS server.

 3. An event source publishes events to the Event Publisher Proxy.

 4. The Event Publisher Proxy sends events to the NATS server.

-5. The NATS server dispatches events to the Eventing Controller.
+5. The NATS server dispatches events to the Eventing Manager.

-6. The Eventing Controller dispatches events to subscribers (microservices or Functions).
+6. The Eventing Manager dispatches events to subscribers (microservices or Functions).

 ## Event Publisher Proxy

 Event Publisher Proxy receives legacy and CloudEvents, and publishes them to the configured Eventing backend.
 All the legacy events are automatically converted to CloudEvents.

-## Eventing Controller
+## Eventing Manager

-Eventing Controller manages the internal infrastructure in order to receive an event.
+Eventing Manager manages the internal infrastructure in order to receive an event.
 It watches Subscription custom resources.
-When an event is received, Eventing Controller dispatches the message to the configured sink.
+When an event is received, Eventing Manager dispatches the message to the configured sink.

 ## JetStream